Sleitnick/AeroGameFramework/docs/module_docs/shared/thread.md

 ---------------------------

 ### `Thread.Spawn(Function func, [, Variant args...])`
 Spawns the given function on a new thread.
-Internally, this is done using RunService's Heartbeat event, which means that the function will be spawned on the next hearbeat step (i.e. next frame).
+Internally, this is done using RunService's Heartbeat event, which means that the function will be spawned on the next heartbeat step (i.e. next frame).

 ```lua
 Thread.Spawn(function()